vicboma1/C-Sharp-Promise/README.md

 </a>

 Promises library for C# for management of asynchronous operations.

-Inspired by Javascript promises, but slightly different.
+Inspired by Javascript promises.

-Used by [Real Serious Games](https://github.com/Real-Serious-Games/C-Sharp-Promise) for building serious games and simulations on Unity3d.

-If you are interested in using promises for game development and Unity please see [this article](http://www.what-could-possibly-go-wrong.com/promises-for-game-development/).

 ## Recent Updates

-- 8 March 2015
-	- *Transform* function has been renamed to *Then* (another overload of *Then*).
+- 10 July 2016
+	- Forked from Real-Serious-Games/C-Sharp-Promise

 ## Contents